improbable-research/keanu/docs/current_docs/plates.md

 SequenceItem secondSequenceItem = sequenceItems.get(1);
 Vertex x2InSecondSequenceItem = secondSequenceItem.get(x2Label);

+// Finally, you may want to save your sequence to disk and then load it back later.
-// Finally, you may need to use the save/load interface on `network`
+// Firstly you can use the standard ProtobufSaver to save `network` to disk.
+ProtobufSaver saver = new ProtobufSaver(network);
+saver.save(new FileOutputStream(new File("file_name.proto")), false);

-// If you do this, you can actually use Keanu to reconstruct the Sequence ProtobufLoader loader = new ProtobufLoader();
+// Now you can actually use Keanu to reconstruct the Sequence object ProtobufLoader loader = new ProtobufLoader();
 Sequence reconstructedSequence = loader.loadSequence(new FileInputStream(new File("file_name.proto")));
 x1Retrieved = reconstructedSequence.asList().get(0).get(x1Label);